-Note: Most of the audio features are controlled through the MyFord TouchTM system.
-Refer to the $MyFord\ Touch^{TM}$ chapter for more information.
+Note: Most of the audio features are controlled through the MyFord Touch® system.
+Refer to the MyFord Touch® chapter for more information.

-When you select: You can: A. Eject Eject a CD.
-B. CD Slot Insert a CD.
-C. TUNE +/TUNE - In radio mode, you can search the frequency band in individual increments.
-In SIRIUS mode, you can find the next or previous available SIRIUS satellite station.
-D. Power and Volume Press the power control to turn the system on and off.
+A. Eject: Eject a CD.

+B. CD Slot: Insert a CD.

+C. TUNE +/TUNE -:

+- In radio mode, you can search the frequency band in individual increments. - In SIRIUS mode, you can find the next or previous available SIRIUS satellite station. - D. Power and Volume: Press the power control to turn the system on and off.
 Turn to adjust the volume.

+E. Seek/Reverse/Fast Forward:

-E. Seek/Reverse/Fast Forward In radio mode, select a frequency band and press one of the seek buttons.
-The system stops at the first station it finds in that direction.
-In SIRIUS mode, select the previous or next channel.
-If a specific category is selected, (Jazz, Rock, News, etc.), use the SEEK buttons find to the previous or next channel in the selected category.
-In CD mode, select the previous or next track.
+- In radio mode, select a frequency band and press one of the seek buttons.
+The system stops at the first station it finds in that direction. - In SIRIUS mode, select the previous or next channel.
+If a specific category is selected, (Jazz, Rock, News, etc.), use the SEEK buttons find to the previous or next channel in the selected category. - In CD mode, select the previous or next track.

-AM/FM/SINGLE CD SONY® AUDIO SYSTEM
+AM/FM/CD SONY® AUDIO SYSTEM